-The purpose of the ``SATD Comment Generator'' component is to generate a relevant \ac{satd} comment which describes the \ac{td} found in a code fragment.
-We implement this component using the deep learning encoder-decoder model that uses the sequence-to-sequence (\emph{seq2seq}) learning method \cite{cho2014learning, sutskever2014sequence}.
-The encoder and decoder are two \ac{lstm} networks.
-We also incorporate the Attention mechanism into our Generator that is explained below.
-We examine the SATD Comment Generator in multiple hyper-parameter settings explained in Section \ref{eval-com-gen}.
-An internal view of our \emph{SATD Comment Generator} is depicted in Figure \ref{gen_struct} (adapted from \cite{luong2015effective}).
+The purpose of the SATD Comment Generation module is to generate an appropriate \ac{satd} comment that describes the \ac{td} in a code fragment.
+We implement the comment generator in this module using the deep learning \emph{encoder-decoder} model which employs the sequence-to-sequence (\emph{seq2seq}) learning method \cite{cho2014learning, sutskever2014sequence}.
+The encoder and decoder are two \ac{lstm}-based networks.
+We also incorporate the Attention mechanism (see Section \ref{att-mech}) and Beam search (see Section \ref{beam}) into our generator.
+We examine the generator's performance in multiple hyper-parameter settings (explained in Section \ref{eval-com-gen}).
+An internal view of our \ac{satd} comment generator is depicted in Figure \ref{gen_struct} (adapted from \cite{luong2015effective}).

-The dynamics of the embedding \ac{lstm} layers in the \ac{satd} Comment Generator behave in the same manner is of the Detector layers described in Section \ref{satd-id}.
-In every time step $\boldsymbol{t}$, the Generator passes the output state $\boldsymbol{S_t}$ to the Attention layer instead of a Dense layer.
-The encoder passes the last output state $\boldsymbol{S_n}$ to the first \ac{lstm} unit in the decoder to accompany the embedding of the pre-first target comment word $\boldsymbol{W_{out\_0}}$.
-The \ac{lstm} layer produces the first output state in the decoder $\boldsymbol{S_1}$. $\boldsymbol{S_1}$ is passed to the Attention layer.
+The dynamics in which the embedding and \ac{lstm} layers of our comment generator operate is the same as the layers in our deep learning detector (described in Section \ref{sect:dldetect}).
+The difference between the generator and the detector (other than the generator being a composite of two \ac{lstm}-based networks) is highlighted in the top layers.
+In every time step $\boldsymbol{t}$, the generator passes the output state $\boldsymbol{S_t}$ to the Attention layer (see Section \ref{att-mech}) instead of a Dense layer.
+In addition, the encoder passes its last output state $\boldsymbol{S_n}$ to the first \ac{lstm} unit in the decoder to accompany the embedding of the pre-first target comment word $\boldsymbol{W_{out\_0}}$ (which we define as \texttt{<sos>}).
+The \ac{lstm} layer(s) in the decoder produces the first output state $\boldsymbol{S_1}$. $\boldsymbol{S_1}$ is passed to next \ac{lstm} unit as well as the Attention layer.
 The vector resulting from the Attention layer is passed to the Dense layer in order to predict the first target word $\boldsymbol{W_{out\_1}}$.
 For predicting every target word $\boldsymbol{W_{out\_t}}$, the decoder is fed with the previous target word $\boldsymbol{W_{out\_t-1}}$.
-This technique is called teacher-forcing \cite{chollet2017kerasseq2seq}, where the decoder trains to generate the same target sequence but offset by one time step.
+This training technique is called teacher-forcing \cite{chollet2017kerasseq2seq}, where the decoder trains to generate the same target sequence but offset by one time step.

-\subsubsection{Attention Mechanism}
+\subsection{Attention Mechanism}